-Traditionally favored by private and parochial institutions, school uniforms are growing in popularity in the U.S. Roughly 23% of American public and private schools currently have a uniform policy in place.
-Consequently, parents are forced to shell out nearly $250 per child on school clothes each year.
-But are uniforms conducive to the learning environment, or are they extraneous?
+Traditionally favored by private and parochial institutions, school uniforms are growing in popularity in the U.S. Nearly 22% of American public and private schools currently have a uniform policy in place.
+Consequently, each year parents are forced to shell out money on school clothes in additional to their kids’ regular wardrobe.
+Are uniforms conducive to the learning environment, or are they extraneous?

 Here are three arguments in favor of school uniforms and three against: